 I suspect that many people have never tried it, and that those who saw manioc root for sale didn’t take it home, because it looks too strange and intimidating.
 That’s all quite sad, because it means they’re missing this: the Brazilian version of french fries.

-For many Brazilians, “mandioca frita” (click here to listen to the correct pronunciation) is even better than french fries.
+For many Brazilians, “mandioca frita” is even better than french fries.
 I know, it sounds heretical, but trust me – once you try it you will be hooked.
 Crunchy outside, creamy inside, with a flavor that can only be described as addictive.
 I won’t lie to you, mandioca frita takes some effort.
 But if you follow my instructions you won’t regret it.

 Manioc, also known as cassava and yucca, is a major ingredient in many cuisines of the world.
 You can read all about it here.